Zeit (Tangerine Dream album): Release

 Zeit was released in August 1972 by record label Ohr.

 Before the 2002 reissue, there were two common releases on CD: a single CD release by Castle Music and a double CD set.
 The double CD set from Relativity in 1987 is longer by a few seconds, mainly because of longer inter-track gaps.
 Relativity also put out a single cassette, with the following song timings: 20:00, 18:00, 20:12, 17:43.
 The double CD set has a light blue border on the front and back covers.

 The 2011 release includes a second CD with the 25 November 1972 Klangwald concert at Cologne's WDR Sendesaal hall in West Germany, previously released as Tangerine Tree 52: Cologne 1972.

 Zomba Music Publishers Limited had released five CD series back in 1996.
 They all had the same front geometrical lines cover but with different colors; the Zeit album had it in blue.
 Despite the sleeve notes and the CD containing the following song timings 20:00, 18:00, 20:12, 17:43, the real timings of track 4 ("Zeit") measured in any CD player at only 16:58 but the music starts with some extra 45 seconds of previously unheard music on all the other releases.
 If one may carefully mix-add these seconds to the beginning of the "Zeit" track from the any after-1996 releases, that would get about 17:30 full track.
 This also means, at a careful listening of the Zomba release, track 4 ends earlier than any of the after-1996 releases.
 (To add to the track timing confusions, a recently digitised copy of the original German Ohr label LP release from 1972, using a correctly calibrated Pro-Ject record deck, provides the following track timings, including track bands of several seconds on sides 1 to 3: 20:52; 20:35; 18:54; 18:46.)

 Reception

 In a retrospective review, Julian Cope's Head Heritage website described Zeit as a "monolithic and gloomy double album" that "wanders through droning passages of emptiness as the origins and formation of the universe are charted [...]
 It's the band at their most abstract and austere, their most difficult album."

+Legacy

+Zeit has been mentioned by English musician Steven Wilson as his favorite album of all time, calling it the "birth of ambient music."